-The exhibition Architecture for Dogs, an innovative project created by 12 world-renowned designers and architects, is on view at Tokyo’s Toto Gallery until December 21.
-The original idea is the brainchild of Japanese graphic designer Kenya Hara, professor at Musashino Art University in the Japanese capital and the show's curator.
+The exhibition Architecture for Dogs, an innovative project created by 12 world-renowned designers and architects, has traveled the world with pit stops in Tokyo (the first city to debut the exhibition), Miami, Los Angeles, Chengdu, Kanazawa and other cities.
+The original idea is the brainchild of Japanese graphic designer Kenya Hara, professor at Musashino Art University in the Japanese capital and the show’s curator.

 The rest of the participants took a similar approach.
 An example is the work of German designer Konstantin Grcic, who created a vanity to match the glamour of the poodle.
 According to the designer, who is a graduate of the Royal College of Art in London: “Most owners say their poodles react positively to mirrors and show unmistakable signs of self-awareness.
 If this is true, it validates two attributes of poodles: they are notoriously fussy about their appearance and very smart. ”

 The creator and curator of the exhibition, Kenya Hara, tried to adapt the size of the human world to dogs with his project D-Tunnel.
 The dogs climb the stairs, and when they reach the last step, pet and owner come face to face and can look directly at each other.

 Another very interesting and peculiar design, Pointed T, is a house without walls suspended from the ceiling by a thin thread, designed for the Japanese terrier by Haruka Misawa, member of Hara Design Center.

 The spirit of understanding between dog and protector highlights the rest of the ideas.
 To complement the exhibition, those who want to experience and play at home with these designs can download the plans of the various creations from the website www.architecturefordogs.com. ■